AdaCore/training_material/courses/fundamentals_of_ada/130_program_structure.rst

 * A type is :dfn:`incomplete` when its representation is completely unknown

-   - Address can still manipulated through an :ada:`access`
+   - Address can still be manipulated through an :ada:`access`
    - Can be a formal parameter or function result's type

-      + Subprogram's completion need the complete type
+      + Subprogram's completion needs the complete type
-      + Actual parameter need the complete type
+      + Actual parameter needs the complete type

    - Can be a generic formal type parameters
    - If :ada:`tagged`, may also use `'Class`